buildbot/buildbot/master/docs/manual/cfg-www.rst

 This extra information is provided by, appropriately enough, user info providers.
 These can be passed to :py:class:`~buildbot.www.auth.RemoteUserAuth` and as an element of ``avatar_methods``.

+This can also be passed to oauth2 authentication plugins.
+In this case the username provided by oauth2 will be used, and all other informations will be taken from ldap (Full Name, email, and groups):

 Currently only one provider is available:

 .. py:class:: buildbot.ldapuserinfos.LdapUserInfo(uri, bindUser, bindPw, accountBase, groupBase, accountPattern, groupMemberPattern, accountFullName, accountEmail, groupName, avatarPattern, avatarData, accountExtraFields)